 Codependency takes on many different forms.
 The key to recognising codependency is that the relationship is unhealthy, painful and toxic; usually to both parties involved but more so for the codependent.

 Here we detail 4 examples of codependency that are very familiar to us at PCP; Codependents can often turn to substance misuse to dull the pain of their intolerable reality and circumstances.

 - A love avoidant parent and codependent child – an adult child caring for an ill or disabled mother or father who they feel duty-bound to care for.
 Even though they receive no gratitude and have sacrificed their life, they remain in a toxic relationship due to feeling guilt and shame.

 - A codependent in a relationship with a love avoidant, abuser, narcissist or sex addict.
-A codependent will settle for behaviour that to most is totally unacceptable.
+A codependent will settle for behaviour that, to most, is totally unacceptable.
 They do not see the truth of their reality.
 They will tolerate verbal and physical beatings, commitment avoidance, psychological abuse, unfaithfulness and betrayal.
 They feel this is all they are worth and so stay in the toxic relationship.

 - A codependent drug addict and a codependent enabler.
 There is no real love in this relationship, only infatuation.
 The drug addict needs a provider and enabler to continue in their addiction.
 The codependent needs to be needed.

 - Two codependent addicts.
 They will go through an endless cycle of one getting clean and one relapsing, leading the other to relapse each time.
 They feel as addicted to each other as they do to alcohol or drugs.

 The one thing that all of these examples of codependent relationships have in common is that there is no healthy love or boundaries in place.

 Recovery from Codependency is possible.
 Let Rehab Today by PCP help you or a loved on to recover.